QIICR/QIN-PROSTATE-Repeatability-Radiomics/README.md

 * original\_shape\_Volume
 * wavelet-HH\_glcm\_JointEnergy

-At the end we added a few colums with additional meta information:
+At the end we added a few columns with additional meta information:

 | Column Name              | Meaning |
 |--------------------------|---------|